 Have a lunch out with family or a work dinner planned?
 No big deal, just plug it in and plan around it.
 If you usually bring leftover dinner for lunch the next day, make sure to plan an easy lunches for the days after eating out.

 - Streamline breakfasts and snacks.
 Simplify by eating the same breakfasts or snacks a few times a week, so you don’t need to buy something different for each day.
-I’m a big fan of eggs and toast every morning, but maybe you like breakfast on the go so you’ll plan for hardboiled eggs, yogurt, and a banana.
+I’m a big fan of oatmeal or some kind of fancy toast every morning, but maybe you like breakfast on the go so you’ll plan for homemade smoothies on the run.

 - Double up on recipes to extend the life of one meal.
 The key to streamlining your meal plan (and your grocery budget) is to condense as many meals as possible.
-We always make double the amount each night for dinner and then save leftovers for lunch the next day.
+We always make double the amount of dinner each night and then save leftovers for lunch the next day.
 Then we only have to cook one meal a day (besides breakfast).

 - Think about which foods will stay fresh longer, and plan those meals for later in the week.
-For example, we often buy fresh fish from the market that we’ll end up eating within 1-2 days of shopping so it doesn’t go bad if it is in the refrigerator for too long (you can always freeze as well).
-Leafy greens are another food that spoils quickly so plan meals that may go bad quicker for earlier in your week.
+For example, we often buy fresh leafy greens that we’ll end up eating within 4-5 days of shopping so they don’t go bad if it is in the refrigerator for too long (you can always freeze as well).
+Other meals that include pantry staples like beans and grains or frozen foods get pushed to the end of the meal plan.

 As always, do what works for you.
 Create your meal plan, see what works for you and your schedule, learn from when you don’t buy enough or maybe buy too much, and adjust in the future.
 It’s all a learning experience!